coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 To use the SpecRunner.html, simply reference your compiled JavaScript files and compiled tests after jasmine.js and its dependencies.

-In the example, you can see we include our yet-to-be-developed calculator.js file (line 14) and the our compiled calculatorSpec.js file (line 17).
+In the above example, we include our yet-to-be-developed calculator.js file on line 14 and our compiled calculatorSpec.js file on line 17.

 ## <span style="color: red;">Running the Tests</span>

 To run our tests, simply open SpecRunner.html in a web browser.
-In this example we see 4 failing specs with a total of 8 failures (below).
+In our example we see 4 failing specs with a total of 8 failures (below).

 <img src="images/jasmine_failing_all.jpg" alt="All failing tests" />

 It appears our tests are failing because Jasmine can not find the variable Calculator.
 That's because it has not been created yet.
-Let's do that now in a new file named js/calculator.coffee.
+Let's do that now by creating a new file named js/calculator.coffee.

 {% highlight coffeescript %}